leo-salem/Poly-Clinic-System/README.md

 ---

-This project includes visual and technical documentation stored in the docs/ directory which is
+This project includes visual and technical documentation which is
 - API endpoints (Swagger)
 - Project & Service ERDs
 - Stripe payment flows